 Cut Out House | San Francisco, CA

-The Cut Out House is a 2500 square foot, two bedroom complete remodel of a Victorian built over a century ago and previously untouched since the 1920s. +
+The Cut Out House is a 2500 square foot, three bedroom complete remodel of a Victorian built over a century ago and previously untouched since the 1920s. +

 - 2017 AIA California Council Residential Design Award